Progressive Education: A Personal Perspective

 The Small Schools Workshop in Chicago, led by Michael Klonsky, provided technical assistance for converting large schools into smaller units, alongside governance training and local conferences.

-Other organizations that carried the work forward included New Visions for Public Schools in New York, the National Writing Project, and the Internationals Network.
+Other organizations that carried the work forward included the Small Schools Coalition and the National Writing Project.

 Between 1990 and the early 2000s, philanthropic interest and grassroots energy coalesced.
 Urban districts with high dropout rates looked to innovative, small-school models for solutions.
-The most ambitious effort was Walter H. Annenberg’s $500 million Challenge to reform American public education — the largest private initiative of its kind.
-From 1994 to 2000, Barbara Cervone served as its national coordinator, overseeing large-scale reform in the country’s ten largest school districts, leading a national initiative connecting rural schools with their communities, and managing a combined budget of $1.5 billion including matching funds.
+The most ambitious effort was Walter H. Annenberg’s $500 million Challenge to reform American public education — the largest private initiative of its kind in the nation’s history.
+(Annenberg required that its grants be matched 2 to 1 by local foundations yielding a pool of close to $1.5 billion.)
+From 1994 to 2000, the Annenberg Challenge stimulated large-scale reform in the country’s ten largest school districts, along with a national initiative connecting rural schools with their communities.
 Alongside Annenberg, the Gates Foundation and other philanthropies further accelerated the movement.

 The CES Fall Forum drew thousands of educators each year.
 Widely publicized successes — Central Park East, The Met — helped shift public perception of progressive methods from “alternative” to viable.
 Media profiles highlighted improved engagement, college acceptance rates, and positive community relationships.

 The movement faced real headwinds.
-Rising test-based accountability in the 2000s clashed directly with the performance-based, qualitative assessments that progressive schools championed.
+The 1990s saw significant growth in standardized testing and standards-based reform (e.g., from the 1980s), creating a conflict with the performance-based, qualitative assessments that progressive schools championed.
 Small schools often relied on grant funding, and when grants ended, maintaining staffing and programming became a struggle.
 District bureaucracies could limit scheduling autonomy, curtailing the very practices that made these schools distinctive.

 Questions of equity ran through the movement’s history.
 Early iterations were criticized for insufficient attention to racial justice and cultural relevance.
 Over time, more educators of color emerged as leaders, though disparities persisted.